Why You Might Want To Become a House Sitter

 CEO and founder of TrustedHousesitters, Andy Peck, says “A phenomenon that has swiftly evolved into a recognized low-cost vacation option for pet lovers who travel, housesitting is helping people realize their dream retirement and solo travelers enjoy the companionship of pets.
 It is also making sure families are able to enjoy an affordable break and helping to fill a pet-shaped hole for those that cannot have or may have lost their own.”

-Housesits primarily involve looking after a cat or dog, but we have also come across llamas, donkeys, rabbits, snakes, rats, and even an ocelot requiring care!
+Housesits primarily involve looking after a cat or dog, but we have also encountered llamas, donkeys, rabbits, snakes, rats, and even an ocelot requiring care!
 Obviously, it is up to you to choose the pets that you take care of based on a combination of your experience and preference.

-Occasionally, especially on long-term housesits, a request will be made towards the payment of bills.
+Occasionally, especially on long-term housesits, a request will be made towards paying bills.
 Of all the sits that we have carried out, we have only chosen to contribute towards bills once and that was because it was a particularly attractive housesit.

 It is no wonder the concept of housesitting is becoming so popular.
-Whether you choose to housesit for a cost-effective vacation or a long-term commitment, it can open up a whole world of possibilities and simultaneously save you a substantial amount of cash.
+Whether you choose to housesit for a cost-effective vacation or a long-term commitment, it can open up a whole world of possibilities while saving you a substantial amount of cash.

 Pin It on Pinterest